sgidwani/objective-c/README.md

 + (void)subscribeOnChannels:(NSArray *)channels withClientState:(NSDictionary *)clientState
  andCompletionHandlingBlock:(PNClientChannelSubscriptionHandlerBlock)handlerBlock;
 ```
-Each subscription method has designated methods, to add a presence state information and/or add a handling block.
+Each subscription method has designated methods, to add a presence state information, handling block and target time token at which client should catch up in any variations.

-**NOTE:** Values remain bound to the client while it subscribed at specific channel.
+**NOTE:** Presence state information remain bound to the client while it subscribed at specific channel.
 As soon as you will unsubscribe or subscribe to another set of channels or client will timeout, server will destroy stored client's state.

 PubNub client also provide methods to exam channels on which it is subscribed at this moment:
 ```objc